Life Behind Bars: Chewable Sports Nutrition

 Will Ross, January 9, 2015

-Any Google search for healthy food or sports nutrition for athletes is sure to serve up a considerable portion of chaos.
-Expect to find a results page loaded with super-discounted products and potions that offer life-changing remedies.
-When it comes to energy for strength, endurance and active lifestyles, there is a smaller, refined group of brands that present commendable products.
-Here are some of our favourites.
+Any Google Search for healthy food or sports nutrition for athletes is sure to serve up a confusing set of results.
+Expect to find a web page loaded with super-discounted products and potions that offer life-changing remedies.
+When it comes to energy for strength, endurance and active lifestyles, there is a smaller, refined group of brands that present credible products.
+Here are seven favourites.

 1. CLIF Bar